Thirty days in the Land of fear, Yemen — Egypttoday is The first Egyptian newspaper in the cross fire in Taiz—

 The road to the besieged city is not the same as other governorates.
 The distance from Aden to Taiz exceeds 300 km, which takes at least 6 hours.
 Along the road there are curves and rugged mountains.

 Dr. Hamoud Al-Zeab, president of the Human Rights and Development Center in Taiz, explained that there were 225 mass massacres have been committed, all of which were committed in densely populated residential neighborhoods, popular markets.
 The most famous of these massacres was Beer El-Basha on October 3rd, 2016.
-He added that there were 168 deaths between 2015 and 2018 due to kidney failure and lack of therapeutic services, while mine casualties accounted for 292 dead and 317 injured during the three years.
+He added that there were 168 deaths between 2015 and 2018 due to kidney failure and lack of therapeutic services, while mine casualties accounted for 292 dead and 317 injured between 2015 and 2018.

-Dr. Hamoud added that Taiz has become the scene of several types of Houthi violations, include torture (26 cases) and enforced disappearance of civilians (542 cases).
-He pointed out that there were 43 special prisons, besides targeting 48 journalists and media professional, aborting 135 pregnant women as a result of shelling, and there were 469 cases of disabilities and amputations.
+Dr. Hamoud added that Taiz has become the scene of several types of Houthi violations, include torture (26 cases) and enforced disappearance of civilians (542 cases)between 2015 and 2018.
+He pointed out that in the same period there were 43 special prisons, besides targeting 48 journalists and media professional, aborting 135 pregnant women as a result of shelling, and there were 469 cases of disabilities and amputations.

+Children the casualty of war!
 Children in Taiz in particular, and Yemen in general, had the largest share of Houthi's oppression.
-The story of the girl Alaa, 2 years, is an example of this.
+The story of the girl Alaa, 2 yearـ old, is an example of this.
 She is one of youngest victims of indiscriminate bombardment and poor facilities in destroyed hospitals.
 Which have become mere empty buildings, without the necessary life-saving medical equipment.

-Wissam Abdul Fattah, the father of the girl -who works in a simple job in an electronics shop- recites the story: “On the first of November 2017 at 2 pm, Alaa was playing and crawling at home as usual.
-A mortar shell hit the house next door; the shrapnel broke the windows and Alaa was hit by shrapnel in the feet”.
+Wissam Abdul Fattah, the father of the girl, who works in a simple job in an electronics shop- recites the story: “On the first of November 2017 at 2 pm, Alaa was playing and crawling at home as usual.
+A mortar shell fired from AlـHawban that area under Houthi control, hit the house next door; the shrapnel broke the windows and Alaa was hit by shrapnel in the feet”.
 He continued: “we took her to Al-Thawra Hospital where the doctor decided to perform a leg operation.but the doctor telling us that Alaa needs to amputate her left foot. then We took her to another hospital, where a doctor told us: "Unfortunately, She needs an artery transplant, which will cost one million two hundred thousand riyals."

 “After my daughter’s accident, I felt helpless as I can’t anything for her, and there is nothing to help me to travel and treat her.
 The hardest thing is standing helpless before your kids," he added.

-One of the hospital's supervisors, who refused to be named, said that the doctors are kidnapped like Anwar Al-Sharabi who was kidnapped last February.
+One of the hospital's supervisors, who refused to be named, said that the doctors are kidnapped like Anwar Al-Sharabi who was kidnapped by Houthi last February.
 He was beaten and tortured and the hospital was closed for a while.
 He pointed out that the building is subject to bombing and the upper floors were destroyed.
 Only the ground and one floor are left.
 So, even those trying to save the wounded, are killed.
+“This is the Houthi law”, he said.

 We met with a number of wounded,inside the hospital, some of them are civilians, and some are soldiers, among them Muhammad Abdullah Al-Mahmoud.